Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 }
 ```

+The algorithm is beautifully simple:
+- Start with initial states
+- Repeatedly compute successors and add them to the reached set
+- Stop when no new states are found (fixpoint)

 The loop terminates because:
 + The state space $S$ is finite
 + Each iteration either adds new states or reaches a fixpoint
-+ Monotonicity: $R_i subset.eq R_(i+1)$
++ Monotonicity: $R_i subset.eq R_(i+1)$ (the reached set only grows)
++ Eventually $R_k = S$ or we reach all reachable states

-In practice, convergence is often fast, typically logarithmic in the diameter of the state graph.
+*Convergence rate*: In practice, convergence is often remarkably fast — typically logarithmic in the diameter of the state graph.
+Why?
+Because BDD operations work on large sets at once.
+Each iteration doesn't add just one state; it might add millions.
+A system with a billion reachable states might converge in 30-40 iterations.

 *Key insight*: Symbolic reachability avoids enumerating individual states.
 Instead of iterating over billions of states, we perform a handful of BDD operations, each manipulating sets containing millions of states.